pstaender/bathesis-mongodb-mysql-benchmark/readme.md

 ### Translation

-Everything is in german now, sorry.
+For now everything is in german, sorry... but feel free to translate :)

 [1]: http://svn.wikimedia.org/svnroot/mediawiki/trunk/mwdumper/